-Michigan has the 19th least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
-To find out where school funding is distributed most equitably, WalletHub scored 535 districts in Michigan based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.
+Michigan has the 22nd least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+To find out where school funding is distributed most equitably, WalletHub scored 537 districts in Michigan based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.

 Most & Least Equitable School Districts in Michigan